 You could also be addicted to the highs and lows of people ignoring you that you have always been attracted to people bread-crumbing you.
 As a result, when someone comes prepared to have a relationship with you and feels secure, you feel like you’re being chased and you avoid them.

 Dating icks, in this case, can present in the form of turn-offs when you find people texting you frequently or even giving you a casual phone call in the evening when you are back from work.
+You should acknowledge the importance of courtship and intimacy in dating in order to pursue a fulfilling relationship.

 Are The Icks Actual Red Flags?